 Mozambique Diary: Heroes, and what bugs them

-One early morning, while on the Cheringoma Plateau, Jen “the Mammal Lady” Guyton came running into the camp.
-“We caught something really good in our traps!”, she announced breathlessly, sending the media team that was filming our expedition into a state of frenzied excitement.
-Everybody rushed to see the mystery animal, whose identity Jen refused…
+One early morning, while on the Cheringoma Plateau, an invited mammalogist came running into the camp.
+“We caught something really good in our traps!”, the mammalogist announced breathlessly, sending the media team that was filming our expedition into a state of frenzied excitement.
+Everybody rushed to see the mystery animal, whose identity the person refused…